strapi/strapi/docs/3.0.0-beta.x/getting-started/contributing.md

 # 🦸 Contributing

-Strapi is a community oriented project and we really appreciates every contribution made by the community: feature requests, bug reports, and especially pull requests!
-If you have any questions please reach out to our Core team on [Slack](https://slack.strapi.io).
+Strapi is a community oriented project and we really appreciate every contribution made by the community: feature requests, bug reports, and especially pull requests!
+If you have any questions please reach out the [Core team](https://strapi.io/company) on [Slack](https://slack.strapi.io).

 ## Repositories

 ### [strapi/strapi](https://github.com/strapi/strapi)

 This repository contains the core of Strapi.
-It means the admin panel, core plugins (Content Manager, Content Type Buidler, etc...), the documentation and the logics that let run your Strapi app.
-You will also find some plugins providers.
+It means the admin panel, core plugins (Content Manager, Content Type Buidler, etc...), the documentation and the code that runs your Strapi app.
+You will also find some plugin providers.
 This is the main repo of the Strapi organization.

 ### [strapi/buffet](https://github.com/strapi/buffet)

 [Buffet](https://buffetjs.io) is the componenent library that is used in the admin panel.
-This help to have a consistency through all the admin plugins.
+This brings consistency throughout the different admin plugins.

 ### [strapi/strapi-docker](https://github.com/strapi/strapi-docker)